texnixe/kirby-secrets/readme.md

 # Kirby Secrets

 *Unofficial documentation for Kirby CMS.
-This Wiki is NOT maintained by the Kirby crew.*
+It's is NOT maintained by the Kirby crew.*

 [Changelog](changelog.md)